yukichong1998/less-vacant-places-more-green-spaces/README.md

 6. Go to the returned address in a web browser:
 Example: “Dash is running on http://127.0.0.1:8053/”

+7. To exit Dash: "ctrl + c"

+8. To exit virtual environment "deactivate"

-7. (Optional) Generate the input data files:
+9. (Optional) Generate the input data files:
 “cd dashboard_app/data_prep”
 “python3 data_extraction.py”